JohannFaustVIII/SpringCloudPlayground/NOTES.md

 script.
 To prevent a situation like that, and to tell a browser that "It's okay to fail with that" is to set `X-Content-Type-Options` response's header to `nosniff` value.
 That will tell a browser to don't try MIME sniffing to handle a resource, but just fail, which is safer.

+## What is a difference between @Cacheable, @CachePut and @CacheEvict?

+Worth mentioning: below annotation works as a proxy, so will be respected if a method is called outside a class, but not from inside (and to be more precise, it wraps object into a proxy layer, which is skipped when call is made from inside).

+- `@Cacheable` - the annotation tells "the result of this method can be cached", so if a result of the method is not cached, then the method is executed.
+Otherwise, the result is read from a cache and method is not executed.
+- `@CachePut` - the annotation tells "this method updates resource and result has to be cached", so the method is always executed (no matter if result is cached or not) and caches its result.
+- `@CacheEvict` - the annotation tells "this method remove from a resource and has to remove from cache", so the method is always executed and cached objects (if exist) are removed (based on a key, cache name etc.).